Emergency Lighting Testing How Often?

 Self-test

-Some fittings carry out their own test without human intervention or the need for a key-switch and the associated wiring.
-A self-testing emergency fitting is autonomous; it operates on its own without any communication with neighbouring fittings or a central control point.
-A tri-colour LED will indicate if the fitting is working correctly (green) or if it has an LED fault (yellow) or a battery fault (red).
+A self-test emergency fitting carries out its own test without human intervention or the need for a key-switch and the associated wiring.
+A self-testing emergency fitting is autono¬mous; it operates on its own without any communication with neighbouring fittings or a central control point.
+A tri-colour LED will indicate if the fitting is working cor¬rectly (green) or if it has an LED fault (yellow) or a battery fault (red).

 Self-test has great advantages:

-The self-test versions of our emergency lighting products can be ordered as follows:
+The self-test versions of our dedicated emergency lighting products are as follows:

 Order Code |